IPv6-mPvD/pvdd/README.md

 The sources are :

-* the kernel itself, via notification of received RA (router advertisements)
+* the kernel itself, via notification of received RA (router advertisements) (for non PvD-aware kernels)
+* the kernel via RTNETLINK notifications
 * clients with special credentials (allowing them to update the daemon information)